Timh-01/metabomix/README.md

 $ pip install metabomix
 3) From the example folder: run main.py
 4) In Results > Example_run a graphML file can be found; this is the network and can be visualized in tools such as cytoscape.
+See example_notebook (in the "example" folder) to get a quick walkthrough in jupiter notebook format

 # How does it work?
 ## Recipes